flectra-hq/flectra/doc/reference/views.rst

 Images
 ......

-Images, like avatars, should be displayed on the right of the sheet.
+Images, like avatars, By default avatars should be displayed on the left of the sheet.
 The product form looks like:

 .. image:: forms/screenshot-02.png